Westminster College Student Conduct

 The College Judicial Board shall include eight (8) members: four (4) of the faculty members (one of whom shall serve as Chair) of the Student Life and Athletic Council, and four (4) students appointed by the Student Government Association.
 Two (2) student alternates also shall be named by the Student Government Association.
 The quorum necessary to conduct business shall be at least five (5) voting members of whom at least two (2) are students and two (2) are faculty members.
 Faculty members who serve on the College Judicial Board may not serve on the College Appeals Board either in the same academic year, or during the two academic years following service on the College Judicial Board.

 The Board may hear cases of individual students or recognized student organizations.
 The jurisdiction of the Board extends only to violations of the Student Code of Conduct.
 Cases are to come to the Board only through the channel of the Office of Student Affairs.
 The Board will determine if the alleged violation(s) of the Student Code of Conduct occurred.
-The Board also will recommend to the Vice President sanctions to be imposed.
-The Vice President reserves the right to alter a recommended sanction(s) as s/he deems necessary.
+The Board also will recommend to the Associate Dean sanctions to be imposed.
+The Associate Dean reserves the right to alter a recommended sanction(s) as they deem necessary.

 - Methods for Securing Members